sagemath/trac_to_gh/Issue 3952.md

 # Issue 3952: make plot() and parametric_plot() use fast_float on their functions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3952

 Original creator: jason